HelderQuental/IS117Project/README.md

 # IS117Project
 This is part 4 of the IS117 final project

-This project is a resume website that includes the use of bootstrap html and css.
+This project is a resume website that includes the use of bootstrap html and css.<br>
-The table below is the rubric given. resume page has working resume link at bottom all project cards link to actual github repo's all icons are linked to actual profiles writing on project was lorem ipsum mixed with actual writings
+The table below is the rubric given.<br>
+resume page has working resume link at bottom<br>
+all project cards link to actual github repo's<br>
+all icons are linked to actual profiles<br>
+writing on project was lorem ipsum mixed with actual writings<br>

 | x    |          task           |
 |:----:|:-----------------------:|